smack0007/TypeSlang/README.md

 # TypeSlang

 ## Goals

 - Compile a specific subset of TypeScript to C++ (or other languages)
-  - No implicit types
+  - Perform minimal transformations on the TypeScript syntax.
-  - Only the syntax from TypeScript will be translated, no runtime concepts (i.e. console.log will not be translated to printf).
+  - Build a small runtime that will be compiled into the translated programs.
-  - Builtin types will be mapped (i.e. u8 => uint8_t)
+- Enable interop with native C and C++ libraries

 ## Non Goals

 - Compile all possible TypeScript programs to C++
+  - Full `number` compatibility will never be possible.